okaihe/okai/README.md

 # 🍊 Okai - nvim

 Orange, blue and green based colorscheme for Neovim!
 You can find the corresponding Tmux colorscheme [here](https://github.com/okaihe/tmux-okai).
-There is also a ITerm2 color profile [here](./extra/iterm2-okai.itermcolors)!
+There is also an ITerm2 color profile [here](./extra/iterm2-okai.itermcolors)!

 ## 🔌 Plugin support